danmousley/downfall-game/README.md

 My recreation of the popular smartphone game 'FallDown'.

-To play:
+## How to Play

 1. Clone down the repository.
-2. View in a browser of your choice.
+2. Open in a browser of your choice.

 OR